 Industrial advocate Miles Heffernan from Fair Work Claims said there is no excuse for wage theft.

 “Qantas can get their logistics, timetables, catering and aircraft right, then it has no excuse for not getting its wages right,” he said.

-“It’s time for tougher penalties for wage theft, because until then, we are going to keep seeing thousands of workers being ripped off.”
+“It’s time the government introduces tougher penalties for wage theft, because until we do, we are going to keep seeing thousands of workers ripped off.”